qgis/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

 #.
 One at a time, digitize the path and the track on the :guilabel:`routes` layer.
 Try to follow the routes as accurately as possible, adding additional points along corners or turns.
 #.
 Give them the :guilabel:`type` attribute value of ``path`` or ``track``.\
 #.
 Use the :guilabel:`Layer Properties` dialog to add styling to your routes.
 Feel free to give different styles to the path and track.
 #.
-Save your edits and toggle |toggleEditing| mode.
+Save your edits and toggle off editing mode by pressing the |toggleEditing| :sup:`Toggle Editing` button.

 :ref:`Check your results <create-vector-digitize-1>`